dober-man/secure-k8s-gw-ce/README.md

 Secret to Blindfold: [this is the content of the $HOME/kubeconfig file that was generated on the host that you ran the xc-config-k8s.sh script.]
 Copy the contents of the #HOME/kubeconfig file to your clipboard and make sure to not grab any trailing whitespaces or extras.

 Note - make sure to change the server name to IP if the CE can't resolve the hostname in the server definition within the file.
+In a lab environment without proper dns configured, it most likely can not use the hostname and there is not hostfile configuration capability on the CE itself.

 File: